tessel/sink_q/readme.md

 }, callback)
 ```

 If you push a function onto the queue whose callback pushes a function onto the queue you'll run into a deadlock.
-This happens because the outer function's callback won't be called until the queue unlocks and the queue remains locked until the outer function's callback is called.
+This happens because the outer function's callback won't be called until the queue unlocks and the queue remains locked until the inner function (AKA the outer function's callback) is called.
 This is confusing so hopefully an example will explain it.
 ```js
 myQueue.push(function (callback) {
   myQueue.push(function () {